Siblings’ quest to find out more about their Chinese parents’ complicated pasts.

 “Yes,” replied Kirwan.
 “He had really good pie.”

-In 1954, George closed United Nations and took his entrepreneurialism to Regina, where he opened a handful of restaurants and grocery stores.
+In 1954, George closed the United Nations and took his entrepreneurialism to Regina, where he opened a handful of restaurants and grocery stores.

 That same year, with the Exclusion Act repealed and immigration opened up to Chinese nationals, he travelled back to his home country.
 He ended up returning to Canada with a wife: 29-year-old Nellie Yue Oi, who was half his age.
 She had little formal education, according to Molloy, and barely spoke English.